 A new swimming pool in La Courneuve!

 February 2024: Inauguration of the Annette Kellermann aquatic center.
 This aquatic center was created in the Parc sportif Marville in La Courneuve (near the Parc Valbon).
-The pool will be used for water polo training prior to the Olympic Games and will open to the public in September 2024.
+This pool was used for water polo training before the Olympic Games and will open to the public in September 2024.

 The entrance to the Marville sports park is located at 51 avenue Roger Salengro - 93120 La Courneuve.
 For the Olympic Games, in addition to the Kellermann swimming pool, four grass pitches were created.
 These will be used for rugby 7-a-side training and, from September 2024, will be available to the public as soccer and rugby pitches.